Topological indices of general relativity and Yang-Mills theory in four-dimensional space-time

 \section{Introduction}

-Since the establishment of Newtonian mechanics in seventeen's century, physics and celestial mechanics are continuously stimulating mathematics.
-Investigation of the equation of motion is one of the significant sources of mathematical ideas and techniques.
-In addition to that, they are also a place interplaying between physics and mathematics.
-E.g., a gauge invariance was found and named by mathematician H. Weyl in Maxwell equations at first; the gauge theory is now a basis of the standard theory of particle physics.
-An abelian group of $U(1)$ symmetry in the electromagnetic theory is extended to non-abelian groups of the Yang--Mills theory\cite{PhysRev.96.191}, which produced a new stage of the interplay between physics and mathematics.
-An early mathematical work concerning the Yang--Mills theory is, e.g., a study of the instanton solutions owing to harmonic analysis of the self-dual Yang--Mills gauge action.
+A gauge invariance was found and named by Weyl in Maxwell equations at first.
+An abelian group of $U(1)$ symmetry in the electromagnetic theory was extended to non-abelian groups of the Yang--Mills theory\cite{PhysRev.96.191}, which is now a basis of the standard theory of particle physics.
+A mathematical work concerning the Yang--Mills theory is, e.g., a study of the instanton solutions owing to the harmonic analysis of the (anti-)self-dual Yang--Mills gauge action.
 The Atiyah--Singer index theorem\cite{Atiyah:1968mp,Atiyah:1968rj,Atiyah:1967ih,Atiyah:1971rm,Atiyah:1970ws} and its extension to manifolds with boundaries by Atiyah, Patodi, and Singer\cite{atiyah1975spectral, atiyah_patodi_singer_1975, atiyah_patodi_singer_1976} have provided powerful tools to treat the Yang--Mills theory for physicists.
 In 1977, a pioneering work by Schwarz on the Yang--Mills theory\cite{SCHWARZ1977172} appeared.
 Since then, dynamic interactions between physics and mathematics have been continuing.
 After an epoch-making work by Seiberg and Witten\cite{Witten:1994cg} in 1994, a new era of the interplay between theoretical physics and topology, especially the Donaldson theory\cite{donaldson1983}, was opened, and it continues to date.
-On the other hand, in theoretical physics, the Atiyah--Singer index theorem of the Dirac operator has provided a deep insight into anomalies of quantum field theory\cite{PhysRevLett.42.1195,ALVAREZGAUME1984449,AlvarezGaume:1984dr}.
+At the same time, in theoretical physics, the Atiyah--Singer index theorem of the Dirac operator has provided a deep insight into anomalies of quantum field theory\cite{PhysRevLett.42.1195,ALVAREZGAUME1984449,AlvarezGaume:1984dr}.